Jesus20000/Jesus20000/README.md

 - Open-source data science tools and libraries

 ### 🤔 I’m looking for help with
-- Finding remote/hybrid data analysis and machine learning opportunities in Poland
+- Finding remote/hybrid data analysis and machine learning related opportunities in Poland (Especially in Warsaw)

 ### 💬 Ask me about
 - Data analysis with Python, SQL, and Power BI